forest-fire/firemodel/docs/models.md

 ## Real-time Event Streams {#events}

-### How to listen for Events
+### Subscribing
-Firebase is a "real-time" database and so therefore one of the best ways of interacting with it is simply tell the database what "paths" you care about and then let it inform you of changes at these paths through events.
-This model of "reading" may take a little getting used to if you're used to standard request/reply DB interaction but for long-living applications this is definitely the way to manage state synchronization between the database and the app.
+Firebase is a "real-time database" and so therefore one of the best ways of interacting with it is to simply tell the database what "paths" you care about and then let it inform you of changes at these paths through event streams.
+This model of "reading" may take a little getting used to if you're used to standard request/reply DB interaction but for long-living applications this is definitely a powerful way to manage state between Firebase and your app.

 So let's quickly review the types of events that Firebase provides: